Aidoku/Website/content/help/faq/_index.md

 ## Sources
 ### General
 #### What are some recommended sources?
 Which source is the best?
 Where do I read manga X?
-Aidoku does not endorse or recommend any manga sources, and users are encouraged to spend some time trying out a few sources themselves and find out what works best for them.
+Aidoku does not endorse or recommend any external sources, and users are encouraged to spend some time trying out a few sources themselves and find out what works best for them.

 {% block(type="info") %}
 Aidoku does not host any content, nor is Aidoku responsible for any sources that are slow, down, missing chapters, or have subpar image quality.
 {% end %}

-#### Is source X down?
-Check the actual source's website first.
-If the website loads but Aidoku doesn't, join the Aidoku [Discord](https://discord.com/invite/9U8cC5Zk3s) server for help.